FresPiff/COMD-3551/README.md

-# COMD-3551
+# COMD-3551 Project - SketchView
-Repository for projects in City Tech's Web Design II class.
+Repository for a project in City Tech's Web Design II class; A design for a sketchbook review website.

 https://frespiff.github.io/COMD-3551/